Frequently Asked Questions

 Once you've identified these areas, KEDEHub can guide you on what needs to change in your organization to uncover and activate this untapped potential.
 As a result, you'll see an increase in your organization's efficiency, and consequently, its productivity.

 For the organization as a whole, the goal is to minimize the average missing information.
-This requires task allocation such that each member has minimum missing information to acquire.
-This is why easier tasks are assigned to junior developers and more challenging problems to seniors.

 Does the length of the program affect KEDE?

 Context: When developing embedded software developers need to optimize for the length of the source code.
 The less symbols of source code created the better.
-Some may say that shows KEDE is not applicable to embedded software because KEDE depends on the number of symbols of source code created.
+Some may say this shows KEDE is not applicable to embedded software because KEDE depends on the number of symbols of source code created.
 Less symbols of source code created will achieve lower KEDE even though it may be very time consuming to achieve that small code size.

 How will auto-generated code affect KEDE calculation?